Online Hair Loss Treatment Without a Required Subscription

 What happens if I'm not a candidate?

-If your intake surfaces any contraindication — a red-flag symptom, a condition we don't treat async, an unclear differential, or a medication interaction — we tell you, refund your $45 automatically, and direct you to the appropriate in-person option.
-You don't pay for care that shouldn't be delivered through async telehealth.
+If your intake surfaces any contraindication — a red-flag symptom, a condition we do not treat online, an unclear differential, or a medication interaction — we tell you, refund your visit fee automatically, and direct you to the appropriate in-person option.
+You don't pay for care that shouldn't be delivered through online telehealth.

 Does Bidwell Health accept insurance?

 No. Bidwell Health is cash-pay only.
-The $45 flat fee covers the clinical review and, if appropriate, the prescription.
+The $45 online visit covers clinical review and, if appropriate, the prescription decision.
 You can pay with HSA/FSA funds.
 Because we don't bill insurance, your visit doesn't appear on your explanation of benefits or family insurance claims — which many patients prefer for privacy reasons.

 Frequently asked questions

-Can I get hair loss treatment online?
+Can I get finasteride online?

-How fast does it work?
+How fast does hair loss treatment work?

 Start now — the earlier, the better